Python Client for UmaDB

 # Idempotent retry — same event ID and condition

-print("Retrying to append event at position:", last_known_position)
+print("Retrying to append event at position:", last_known)

 commit_position2 = client.append([event], condition=condition)